NikitaMamaev/hello-world/README.md

 Hi there!

-That's ,y first dummy repo.
+That's my first dummy repo.
 There is nothing that can be interesting for ya.

 Go away.